mvalim/package-utils/README.md

 I've decided to write this package and add some common capabilities to the default service provider, like publishing *configs* and *migrations*

-This package intends to follow the new directions defined by Taylor Otwell, but if you need the old functionaties back you can try:
+If you need the old functionaties back you can try:

 **Configuration:** https://github.com/orchestral/config